buildpacks/rfcs/text/0000-multiarch-builders-and-package.md

 Tip: Run pack build <image-name> --builder <builder> to use this builder
 ```

-In this case, two OCI images will be created and pushed into the registry, for each image the configuration file will be
+**Output**: two OCI images will be created and pushed into the registry, for each image the configuration file will be
-created with the correct target: `os` and `architecture`,
+created with the correct target: `os` and `architecture`, an
-an [image index](https://github.com/opencontainers/image-spec/blob/master/image-index.md) will be created to combine them
+[image index](https://github.com/opencontainers/image-spec/blob/master/image-index.md) will be created to combine them

 #### `Targets` are present in `builder.toml`